Code-Institute-Submissions/NSC15-footballcasuals_NovResub/README.md

 the delete button should then be visible (only if an admin), upon clicking delete the site then redirects back to the general products page but without the product that was just deleted, visible success message shown on screen, and process confirmation then passed within admin panel as product now doesnt exist in the back end either.

+- 'Edit Products' - this function successfully allows an admin user (store worker) to update the details regarding a product, this allows the user to change imagery, details and pricing for if their is a sale on. all functions work, and once submitted the form again this then redirects the user back to the product detail page to allow them to see their changes while also displaying a useful message to confirm.

 - 'Create blog posts' - this function is unfortunately only available via the back end for the purpose of project submission, although testing was still completed within the development stage to create the layout of the web page templates, due to it being with the admin back end panel, all functionality is working correctly, i can enter all information